General Admission Requirements | Paths

-Applicants for enrollment are reviewed by the Academic Affairs Committee and recommended to the Board of Administration.
+PAThS welcomes a new intake of PhD and DMin students every 2 years.
+Applicants for enrollment are reviewed by the Academic Affairs Committee.
 Primary consideration is given to applicants who are directly involved in Bible school or seminary ministry.

 Our next intake for East Africa: September 2018